SK8-PTY-LTD/SK8Tech_Document/en/introduction/faq.md

 > Contact us to find out exactly how much it costs to make your website or app, or have a look at our services for more information on Web Development or App Development.

+## How to design a logo?

+> A good design requires time and craftsmanship, and that's exactly what we offer.
+For every logo we design, we promise:

+> * Original design, No template.
+Every logo crafted for you and you only.
+> * Open source, once a case is closed, source files will be delivered.
+> * User friendly, we'll ensure you know how to use everything.

+> Contact us to find out exactly how to design your logo, or have a look at out services for more information on Logo Design.

 ## How long does it take to design a logo?